Ferdowsi, the Preserver of Persian Language

 The “mythical age”, which is a short part, contains 2,100 verses (4% of the book).
-It begins with the praise of God and creation of the world and man.
+It begins with the praise of God and the creation of the world and man.
 This part devotes to Keyumars, the first king.
-His grandson, discovered fire and that was the time when Sadeh Feast was established.
+His grandson discovered fire and that was the time when Sadeh Feast was established.
 The rest of this part related to the story of Kaveh, Fereydon, Zahhak, Jamshid, and Tahmuras.

 The “heroic age” contains two-thirds of the book.
-In this fantastic part the story of Rostam and his Seven Khan was narrated.
+In this fantastic part, the story of Rostam and his Seven Khan was narrated.
 Indeed, this part is devoted to the age of heroes.
 This part of the book can be considered as the most famous part following Manuchehr’s reign to the conquest of Alexander the Great.

-The “historical age” mentions the history of Alexander and Ardeshir, the founder of Sassanid Empire.
+The “historical age” mentions the history of Alexander and Ardeshir, the founder of the Sassanid Empire.
 The end devoted to the Arab conquest of Persia.

 Although the book is an epic one, the romance parts of the stories are also prominent, astonishing and absorbing.
-The reader certainly enjoys the romantic story of Bizhan and Manizhe, Katayon and Goshtasb, Zal and Rodabe, Rostam and Tahmineh which subtly expressed in an epic work.
+The reader certainly enjoys the romantic story of Bizhan and Manizhe, Katayon and Goshtasb, Zal and Rodabe, Rostam and Tahmineh which subtly expressed in epic work.

-If you are interested in visiting Ferdowsi tomb and know more about his great work, Shahnameh, travel to Tus, his city.
+If you are interested in visiting Ferdowsi’s tomb and know more about his great work, Shahnameh, travel to Tus, his city.
 Iran Sun World as an Iranian tour operator can provide you all kinds of services.